Collecting plant samples for identification

 - A Field Guide to Plants of the Barkly Region

-- Grasses of the Northern Territory Savannas: A field guide
+- Grasses of the Northern Territory Savannas: a field guide (PDF, 1.7 MB) – download from Greening Australia

-- Weed Planning Guides – download from NT Department of Land Resource Management
+- Weed Planning Guides – download from the Northern Territory Department of Land Resource Management